MrSloth-dev/42.miniRT/README.md

 # miniRT - My First Ray Tracer

 A simple ray tracer built in C using the MiniLibX graphics library.
+This project was developed in a group, by João Barbosa and Ivan Teixeira.

 ## Overview